Use lists to guide your style choices

 three lists with headings that say My Values, My Needs and My Real Life

+Jot down what your clothes need to do for you and your life.
 What do your clothes have to do (or should NEVER do) for you to be happy and comfortable?

 What are your needs?
 No itchy labels?
 Nothing too tight around your neck?
 No stripes?
 No white clothes?